 The first leaves are morphing to colours of autumn in the southern hemisphere.
 In a few weeks the street we live on will burst into flaming shades of red and auburn and magenta, adding yet another filter to the landscape of the Blue Mountains.
-Mother Nature holds our attention with her nonchalant ways of always being in flux.
+Mother Nature holds our attention in her nonchalant ways of always being in flux.
 She captivates us with her sense of humour in impermanence.
-Tide in, tide out.
+Ebb and flow.
 Water carving rocks.
 Every single moment is one of creation, sustenance, dissolution.
 If we stay quiet enough to notice...

 In Sanskrit, the word Purna: meaning fullness, wholeness, perfection, as it is at any given moment.

 The only place we find straight lines is in human dwellings.
-Take a walk through any metropolis and take in the geometrical wonders of the skyscrapers, Stand amidst the towering buildings and marvel at the engineering ingenuity of the human minds.
-Tune into the static humming of the electricity running through cable lines, the heaving of generators and airconditioners compressors, the honking of traffic, mobile phones ringing…
+Take a walk through any metropolis and take in the geometrical wonders of the skyscrapers, Stand amidst the towering buildings and marvel at the engineering ingenuity created by human minds.
+Tune into the static humming of the electricity running through cable lines, the heaving of generators and air-conditioner compressors, the honking of traffic, mobile phones ringing…

 "The order of Nature never moves in straight lines but basic human logic does.
 Nature creates perfect order from chaos.
 Human logic creates chaos from order.
 Nature was an indirect thinker…” ~ Sam Ovens